waterbycounty

 What's happening with rivers in Tuscaloosa County right now?

-Tuscaloosa County's primary USGS streamgage on the BLACK WARRIOR RIVER is currently reading 702 cubic feet per second — 9% of the long-term mean of 8,000.47 cfs.
+Tuscaloosa County's primary USGS streamgage on the BLACK WARRIOR RIVER has a pipeline snapshot of 702 cubic feet per second — 9% of the long-term mean of 8,000.47 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Tuscaloosa County water compare to the Alabama average?